jdittrich/userNeedResearchBook/text/communicateResults.md

 > **Rather abstract:** Users like the alignment function
 >
 > **Combined with Quote**: Users like the alignment function.
 Sandy: “It is like doing work by magic—click!
-And its there!”
+And it’s there!”

 Remember to protect the participant's identity if they did not give you the permission to share their quotes or names.
-If they did not give you the permission, only share a plausible, but faked “quote” and don't use real names but faked ones as well.
+If they did not give you the permission, only share a plausible, but faked “quote” and don't use real names but pseudonyms (made-up names) ones as well.
 Don’t deceive your audience either: mention that the names and quotes are not real but are only corresponding to their actual counterparts.